sqroot-eu/sqroot.eu/_posts/2013/2013-01-23-on-befriending-acquaintances.markdown

 When I didn't accept her invitation to connect, she was offended... and I felt bad.
 This post is my explanation: you're nice and intriguing.
 Let's hang out more and learn to trust one another before rushing to things that should come much later in the relationship.

-{% picture 2013/01/facebook-friends.png alt="Facebook feedback survey on friend count" %}
+{% asset 2013/01/facebook-friends.png alt="Facebook feedback survey on friend count" %}

 \* These thoughts do not apply to professional networking such as LinkedIn or Twitter.